 Rocksmith had color-coded tones coming towards the screen on lanes just like Guitar Hero games too.
 However, the difference was that Rocksmith uses actual electric guitars connected to your system to play the game.
 The tones you needed to hit to get scores in the game were the same tones you would hit to play the songs on the guitar.
 As you can imagine, this learning game taught many people how to play guitar.

 Rocksmith isn’t the only successful learning game Ubisoft made.
-Although it is not famous with that aspect, the Assassin’s Creed franchise of Ubisoft is also an excellent example as a learning game.
+Although it is not famous with that aspect, the Assassin’s Creed franchise of Ubisoft is also an excellent example of a learning game.
 All Assassin’s Creed games had their stories depicted in different historical eras.
-The company paid extreme attention to make all the details, other than the game’s plot and the supernatural aspects in it, as accurate as possible.
-Numerous historians praised the games by their success as learning games for history.
+The company paid extreme attention to making all the details, other than the game’s plot and the supernatural aspects in it, as accurate as possible.
+Numerous historians praised the games for their success as learning games for history.

 Of course, Ubisoft is not the only video game design company that makes excellent learning games.
 There are many video game companies in this line of work.
 Another good example would be Double Fine Studios.

 Double Fine Studios is the creator of Happy Action Theater, an interactive sandbox game that uses Microsoft’s Kinect technology.
 Happy Action Theater is a game with no particular plot or end.
-It is a game that you can do many different activities to have fun.
+It is a game in which you can do many different activities to have fun.
 What makes us include this game as a learning game is the use of the game in an Australian school.
-In the Jackson School of Victoria, teachers used the game as a teaching method for the student with special needs.
+In the Jackson School of Victoria, teachers used the game as a teaching method for students with special needs.
 The social fun they achieved with this game helped the education a lot.
-Hence, we can count Happy Action Theater a learning game for kids today.
+Hence, we can count Happy Action Theater as a learning game for kids today.

 Maybe in the past, edutainment products, or in other words, classroom games, left short in providing fun and education together.
 However, thanks to the better education in video game design schools and modern technologies, video game design companies are now much more capable of making good learning games and “Educational Entertainment”.
 With a decent education, you too can make such games and help people of all ages to learn new skills and educate themselves.